enJineer-Choi/QI-AI-Project/README.md

 - 2024.01.10 ~ 2024.02.18
 - QI,UCSD

-We really appreciate efforts and help from Mr. Anush Badii who is working for California Department of Transportation (Caltrans) District 11, San Diego, CA, USA.
+The data used in this project was sourced from Caltrans.
+And we really appreciate efforts and help from Mr. Anush Badii who is working for California Department of Transportation (Caltrans) District 11, San Diego, CA, USA.